Frederichdk/matchGame/README.md

    - Press `i` for iOS emulator (Mac only).
    - Press `a` for Android emulator.

-## 📸 Screenshots
-_Add screenshots or a demo GIF here for visual appeal._

 ## 🔥 How to Play
 1. Click on a card to flip it.
 2. Try to match identical cards.